NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 A new derived class of CMaterial as CMaterialMeasured will be created to handle optical properties for each layer.

 5. The optical properties from linear interpolation will be fed to classes of Single or Multiple layer windows for further processing in the existing structure.

+#### Winkelmann approach based

+When revision is based on the Winkelmann approach, the function of  InitGlassOpticalCalculations() in the WindowManager module will be revised only.

 ## Testing/Validation/Data Sources ##